-In Uganda today, prevailing governance seeks to divide the population by politicising ethnicity.
+In Uganda today, prevailing governance seeks to divide the population by politicizing ethnicity.
 The motto is: one tribe, one district.
 Inside the district, an administrative tribalism divides the bafuruki from those designated as indigenous to the district.
-As a mode of governance, tribalism institutionalises offical discrimination against some citizens and in favour of others.
+As a mode of governance, tribalism institutionalises official discrimination against some citizens and in favor of others.

 New ideas nurture new practices.
 Given time, even the most revolutionary idea can turn into a routine divorced of meaning.
 Think of how we have managed to reduce the practice of democracy to routine rituals.

 The remarkable thing about the events we know as ‘Walk to Work’ is that they have followed on the heels of a national election whose results were anything if not decisive.
 Whatever its outcome, ‘Walk to work’ must make us rethink the practice of democracy in Uganda.